 The style of Winter is very closely linked to that seen in Barbra Streisand's early years.
 She aims to emulate Streisand’s quality, depth, range, and emotion, but without attempting to do an impression.
 The fact that people think she sounds a little like Streisand is a source of deep pride but she does not take this for granted and expresses respectful humility and a strong desire to live up to the highest of standards of a vocalist who, in her opinion is the greatest singer who ever lived.

-With acknowledgement to a similar Streisand quote Winter is simple, complex, funny, sad, emotional, relaxed, driven, original, and yet respectful of those who came before.
+With acknowledgement to a similar Streisand quote Winter is simple, complex, ugly, beautiful, funny, sad, emotional, relaxed, driven, original, and yet respectful of those who came before.